For Healthcare Professionals Only

 illustration showing ER004 as an intended replacement for EDA-A1

-Compassionate Use of ER004 in XLHED Patients
+Prior Use of ER004 in XLHED Patients

 NEXT STEPS: EDELIFE STUDY ENROLLMENT